-According to the National Restaurant Association’s 2013 Industry Forecast, 72 percent of adults say they try to eat more healthily than they did two years ago.
+According to the National Restaurant Association’s 2015 Industry Forecast, 81% of adults say they try to eat more healthily than they did two years ago.
 Consumers are growing more and more health conscious, and when making dining choices it is essential for them to know they will at least have a healthy option—even if that isn’t what they end up ordering.

 Highlight Your Low-Fat and Low-Calorie Options

 For many restaurant concepts, catering to healthy eaters is no problem.
 Traditionally, “healthy” foods are considered to be foods low in fat and low in calories.
 According to FDA regulations, any food being used in a health claim cannot have more than 20 percent of the daily value for fat, cholesterol, or sodium.
 So, if your restaurant serves meals that fall into this category, consider putting them in a tiered healthy menu section, or highlighting them with a health symbol on the menu.

 Adding healthy snacks is a great way to enhance revenue.
 Between meal restaurant visits are on the rise, and consumers are looking for healthy and convenient options.
 Especially in QSR markets, mothers will often take the family out for a meal and order nothing for themselves (source).
 Offering small, healthy options increases the options for mom or dad to order a treat as well.
 These small additions to the menu provide an opportunity to increase individual checks substantially.

 The new trend toward healthy eating has many restaurant operators a bit worried, as low-fat and low-calorie items don’t lend themselves to every restaurant concept.
 However, even for operations that aren’t traditionally considered healthy, there is a host of possibilities for marketing to the health conscious consumer.